-For example, if you apply a Time Filter to data imported in a Browse Session, the data import retrieves only the messages that fall within the time window that you specify in the time-filtered configuration.
-All other messages are filtered out during the data import and are therefore unavailable in the chosen Message Analyzer data viewer.
-Thereafter, the filtered out messages can be restored only by performing a new data import.
+For example, if you apply a Time Filter to data that you load into Message Analyzer through a Data Retrieval Session, only the messages that fall within the time window that you specify in the time-filter configuration are retrieved.
+All other messages are filtered out when data is loaded, which therefore makes such filtered messages unavailable in the chosen Message Analyzer data viewer.
+Thereafter, the filtered-out messages can be restored only by undoing the Time Filter and reloading the data from the Edit Session dialog.
 On the other hand, although a Quick Filter applies the same type of time-slot filtering to a trace or other message collection, it does so in the context of an already parsed message collection.
 This means that the original raw trace data is preserved in the Message Store even if the message display is altered by data manipulation with a filter.
-As a result, a Quick Filter provides the convenience of enabling you to toggle back and forth between the original trace results and the time-filtered trace results, which can be a benefit to your data analysis process.
+As a result, a Quick Filter provides the convenience of enabling you to toggle back and forth between the original trace results and the time-filtered trace results, which can be a benefit to your analytical processes.

 As you set the slider controls, a read-only text box in the Filter pane of the dialog displays the Filter Expression that will facilitate the time filtering action, which consists of Timestamp properties that are set to selected Start Time and End Time values.
-If you select the Use Start Filter and Use End Filter checkboxes, the time boundary text box becomes writeable so that you can specify time values in a format that is suitable for the displayed data.
+If you select the Use Start Filter and Use End Filter check boxes, the time boundary text box becomes writeable so that you can specify time values in a format that is suitable for the displayed data.
 Thereafter, as you adjust the time slider controls, the changing time window boundary values match the time stamp format of the displayed data.
 This feature accommodates for message data that may have time stamps in a format that Message Analyzer cannot adequately determine.